Phoebezuo/JXServer/README.md

 Note that the payload length ﬁeld of the compressed message will contain the length of the compressed payload in bytes.
 Note that the padding in the compressed payload ensures it is aligned to whole bytes in size.

-Your server may also receive request messages (which may also be compressed) where the “Requires compression” bit is set in the message header.
+Your server may also receive request messages (which may also be compressed) where the "Requires compression" bit is set in the message header.
 This means that any message(s) that your server sends in response to such messages must be compressed.
 Your server should never set this bit in a response message; it is only valid in request messages.
 If this bit is not set for a request, then it is up to you whether to compress response(s) to that request.
 Compression can reduce the amount of data needing to be sent over the network, but requires a processing time tradeoff to compute the compressed payload.

-In this assignment, you will apply compression by replacing bytes of uncompressed data with variable length bit sequences (“bit codes”).
+Server will apply compression by replacing bytes of uncompressed data with variable length bit sequences ("bit codes").
 This works by aiming to encode more frequently used bytes to shorter bit codes, and less frequently used bytes to longer codes.
-Therefore, it is possible to have data which does not compress at all, or in fact “compresses” to a larger size.
+Therefore, it is possible to have data which does not compress at all, or in fact "compresses" to a larger size.
 The compression dictionary deﬁnes the mapping of bytes to bit codes and consists of 256 segments of variable length.
 Each segment corresponds in order to input byte values from 0x00 to 0xFF.
 Each segment is not necessarily aligned to a byte boundary.
 However, at the end of the 256 segments, there is padding with 0 bits to the next byte boundary.
 This means the entire compression dictionary is aligned to a byte boundary overall.
 The overall structure follows:

 - 256 of the following segments, with no padding in between (including no padding to byte boundaries):
   - 1 byte - unsigned integer representing the length of this code in bits; this is equal to the length of the next ﬁeld in bits.
 It is not necessarily aligned to a byte boundary.